 The first 12 rows of the matrix represent SEMINTONES, where the bottom note on the 12th row is C, while the columns represent the sequencer steps.
 Use the X/Y encoders to navigate the matrix and push one of encoders to enter a note.
 The first push will initiate a note in the lower octave and the relevant LED will be 1/3 dimmed.
 The second push of the encoder will initiate the note in a middle octave and the relevant LED will be 2/3 dimmed.
-The third push of the encoder will initiate the note in a middle octave and the relevant LED will be 2/3 dimmed.
 The third push of the encoder will initiate the note in the higher octave and the relevant LED will be fully illuminated.
+To remove the note, push and hold the SHIFT button and push the right encoder.